GregoryAlbouy/goshrink/cmd/storage/README.md

-# Static file server
+# Storage server

-The package `server` holds the code necessary to create and run a server capable of storing and serving static files.
+The package `storage` holds the code necessary to create and run a server capable of storing and serving static files.

 For a production-level project, this role would be delegated to a cloud solution.